NicosNicolaou16/dynamic_single_text_field/README.md

 ## Features

-This library is a dynamic single text field (it is like PIN code but has not PIN functionalities) with top/bottom text label, and different customizations.
+This library is a dynamic single text field (it is like PIN/OTP code view but has not PIN/OTP functionalities) with top/bottom text label, and different customizations.

 ## Getting started